 #4 Neal's Yard – a secret haven in Covent Carden

-Neal's Yard is one of those places that if you didn't know it was there, you might well pass it by loads of times and never come across it.
-That's what makes this place even more unique and proves that magic actually exists in London.
+Neal's Yard is one of those places where, if you didn't know it was there, you might pass it by loads of times and never come across it.
+That makes this place even more unique and proves that magic exists in London.

-Two alleyways are leading into the yard, telling nothing about what lies beyond.
+Two alleyways lead into the yard, telling nothing about what lies beyond.
 Just wait and see!
-On the inside you find a secret garden bursting with colors!
+On the inside, you find a secret garden bursting with colors!
 It is so damn pretty, and you can't help but smile.

 In Neal's Yard are several health food cafes, a walk-in backrub, a beauty salon, and a new age bookshop.
 But you actually don't have to do anything here but stare.
 Just seeing this place is worth your time.

 Closest station: Covent Garden, Leicester Square & Tottenham Court Road Tube Station

 #5 Mr. Fogg’s Tavern in Covent Garden

 I heard someone say that visiting Mr. Fogg's Tavern is like falling through the rabbit hole.
 This is so true!
 When you enter the tavern, you are greeted by an extraordinary display of Victorian artifacts from the British explorer with the same name, Mr. Phileas J. Fogg.
-Stuff like a small boat, hunting rifles, vintage globes, instruments, stuffed animals, weathered flags and bird cages are hanging from the roof and covering every wall.
+Stuff like a small boat, hunting rifles, vintage globes, instruments, stuffed animals, weathered flags, and bird cages hang from the roof and cover every wall.